The wisdom of Wimbledon: Our days are like grassWritten by Subby Szterszky

 In recent times, this sense of nostalgia has taken on an almost worshipful aspect.
 During the fortnight of the competition, journalists and presenters refer to Wimbledon’s Centre Court as the cathedral of tennis, the most hallowed spot on earth for those who follow the sport.
 The final rounds on TV are prefaced with beautiful short films, narrated by famous British actors, portraying the tournament in reverential – and sometimes even religious – language.

 It’s doubtful, however, that Wimbledon’s earliest audiences would’ve felt comfortable with such frankly idolatrous overtones.
 For them, tennis wasn’t a religion and Centre Court wasn’t a church.
-In fact, one of the tournament’s enduring traditions is to shut down on the middle Sunday, giving players and spectators the chance to rest and, if they so choose, to attend worship services.
+In fact, one of the tournament’s longest traditions – to be discontinued in 2022 – was to shut down on the middle Sunday, giving players and spectators the chance to rest and, if they so chose, to attend worship services.

 Hallways through the past